 Sometimes the talent need is so urgent that a recruiting agency becomes the most time & cost viable solution.
-Agencies have an in-built network of talent and can fill vacancies fast, should this be required.
+Recruiting agencies have a built-in network of talent and can fill vacancies fast, should this be required.

 And here comes the important part: addressing your talent needs isn’t a case of in-house versus agency.
 In many cases, both an agency and an internal recruiter can provide complementary skillsets.

-Just to recap, here are a few things to consider when choosing an agency or in-house for a particular need:
+Just to recap, here are a few things to consider when choosing a recruitment agency or in-house recruiters for a particular need: